 The Basilica of St. Mary in Gdansk

-With its 105 m (344 ft) length and 66 m (217 ft) width, the Basilica of St. Mary, or Bazylika Mariacka, is the largest Gothic church in Poland and the second-largest brick church in the world after San Petronio Basilica in Bologna, Italy.
-The massive tower (405 steps above the city), commanding a magnificent panorama of Gdansk, has a height of 82 m (269 ft).
+With its 105 m (344 ft) length and 66 m (217 ft) width, the Basilica of St. Mary (Bazylika Mariacka) in Gdansk, is the largest Gothic church in Poland and the second-largest brick church in the world after San Petronio Basilica in Bologna, Italy.
+The massive tower (405 steps above the city), commanding a magnificent panorama of the city, has a height of 82 m (269 ft).